nograx/ioBroker.zendure-solarflow/README.md

 - Correct a device's IP via mDNS if it no longer matches the (stale or wrong) IP from the cloud device list
 - Process zenSDK measurements reported directly on the response instead of nested under "properties" (affects Smart Meter 3CT/D0)
 - Enable "mDNS discovery" by default, including for existing instances that never had this setting saved - you must disable this option in settings if not desired

+### 5.1.0 (2026-08-20)

+- Fix batCur Reading
+- Add control state for inverseMaxPower and gridOffMode (Control AC outlet on 'Plus' Devices)

+### 5.0.4 (2026-08-19)

+- Fix flickering Save button in Settings.
+- Add function to detect zenSDK devices with mDNS and fill missing IP-address if found.

+### 5.0.3 (2026-08-18)

+- Fix `wifiState` not being created/updated correctly for devices using local zenSDK polling (Solarflow 2400 AC/AC Plus/Pro, 1600 AC Plus), as their local status payload does not report a `wifiState` property

 For older changes see [CHANGELOG_OLD.md](CHANGELOG_OLD.md).